johnsamy7/Pakistan-E-Commerce-Sales-Revenue-Leakage-Analysis/README.md

 3. **Improve Digital Payments**: Address technical/UX barriers in Bank Alfalah and Easypay MA checkout flows
 4. **Capitalize on Seasonality**: Plan inventory, marketing, and staffing for Q4 mega-sale events
 5. **VIP Retention**: Implement loyalty programs and personalized engagement for top 10% customers

 ---

-## 📧 Contact

-For questions or collaboration opportunities, feel free to reach out!

----